Hare Force

 Hare Force is a 1944 Warner Bros. cartoon in the Merrie Melodies series, directed by Friz Freleng.
 The cartoon was released on July 22, 1944, and stars Bugs Bunny.

 Plot

 On a cold and snowy night, Bugs wangles his way into the good graces and – more importantly – the house of an old lady (voiced by Bea Benaderet).
-Sylvester, her dog (voiced by writer Tedd Pierce), takes an instant dislike to the Bunny, and most of the cartoon is spent with the two tricking each other into going outside the house and getting locked out.
+Sylvester (not to be confused with Sylvester the Cat), her dog (voiced by writer Tedd Pierce), takes an instant dislike to the Bunny, and most of the cartoon is spent with the two tricking each other into going outside the house and getting locked out.
 Finally they get into a schtick where they are each throwing the other out the front door, in quick succession.
 The old lady, fed up with all the bickering by now, intervenes and tells them both to get out, when suddenly she is thrown out, startled and indignant.
 Bugs and the dog have made peace, and are lazing by the fire.
 Bugs turns to the viewer and says "Gee, ain't I a stinker?"